JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 10: The allpass reverb implemented in Reflectosaurus.
 Not depicted are the gain symbols between allpass 2, 4, 6 and 8 which are controlled directly by the decay parameter.*

-Allpass reverb nodes have just two reverb settings, size and decay as indicated in Figure 11.
+Allpass reverb nodes have just two reverb settings: size and decay (see Figure 11).
 Internally, the reverb node contains 10 allpass filters linked together in an overarching feedback loop (see Figure 10).
 Allpass 1 to 10 increase in delay duration as we go further down the chain.
-The size parameter controls the delay inside each allpass filter, whereas the decay parameter controls the gain on the overarching feedback loop by controlling the magnitude of the level of allpass 2, 4, 6 and 8 that gets fed into the next allpass filter.
-Internally, all the allpass blocks use a feedback coefficient of 0.5.
+The size parameter controls the delay inside each allpass filter.
+The decay parameter controls the gain on the overarching feedback loop by controlling how much of the output of allpass 2, 4, 6 and 8 gets fed into the next allpass filter in the chain.
+Internally, each allpass block use a feedback coefficient of 0.5.

 <center><img src="verbModule.png"></center>